 Here’s how this works with Bitly.

 Using our user-friendly, no-code, all-in-one landing page builder, Bitly Pages, create a responsive, mobile-optimized landing page or mini website.
 This page can link out to as many of your brand’s pages and assets as you want.
-When you create a link-in-bio through Bitly Pages, your page’s URL is automatically generated for you.
+When you create a link-in-bio through Bitly Pages, you have the option to pick the URL.

 Once you have your Bitly Link-in-bio URL, go back into your social profiles and update your link-in-bio using the short link you created here.
 Now all your social media profiles have a link-in-bio that points to your customized landing page that’s optimized for mobile—and for conversion.